developerssource/Github_Showcase/README.md

 6. Add changes and commit
 7. push changes

-Don't forget to ⭐ this repo
+Don't forget to ⭐ this repo!